Today's dynamic business landscape challenges organizations to find ways to optimize their investment and streamline…

-Service Watch Reigns
+Service Watch Real User Monitoring (RUM) Reigns

-Service Watch for Real User Monitoring (RUM) has come a long way.
-Our last product update announcement talked about new layouts for Service Watch Browser (SWB) and Service Watch Desktop (SWD).
+Service Watch for Real User Monitoring has come a long way.
+Our last product update announcement talked about new layouts for Service Watch Browser and Service Watch Desktop.
 These new layouts and widgets provide IT with a holistic end-user experience score.
-If we try to use business-critical application services from home (or call it #WorkAnyWhere), the experience is often not the same as working from the office.
+If you use business apps from home, the experience is often not the same as working from the office.

 Within Service Watch Browser, end users can add three widgets to the layout.